Wedding Invitations in Bangalore: Digital, Printed & Eco-Friendly

 Video invitations work particularly well for destination weddings or multi-city guest lists — they convey the celebration's mood and scale in a way that a static image cannot.
 Several Bangalore-based video invitation studios operate entirely through Instagram, delivering within 7 to 10 working days.

-A wedding website is not technically an invitation, but it has become an essential companion to both digital and printed invites.
+A wedding website has become an essential companion to both digital and printed invites — it centralises event details, venue directions, and digital RSVP in one place.
 It serves as a centralised information hub that answers every guest question: event schedule, venue directions (with Google Maps embed), dress code, accommodation options, dietary preference collection, and — crucially — digital RSVP.

 Cost: ₹3,000 – ₹10,000 for a custom-designed single-page website.
 Free or low-cost options exist on platforms like WittyVows and Shaadi Saga, though custom designs are more polished.
 Platforms like itsmy.wedding can also help couples create a professional web presence alongside their vendor connections.